Hydrogen peroxide

 Oral cleaning agent

-The use of dilute hydrogen peroxide as a oral cleansing agent has been reviewed academically to determine its usefulness in treating gingivitis and plaque.
-Although there is a positive effect when compared with a placebo, it was concluded that chlorhexidine is a much more effective treatment.[86]
+The use of dilute hydrogen peroxide as an oral cleansing agent has been reviewed academically to determine its usefulness in treating gingivitis and plaque.
+Although there is a positive effect when compared with a placebo, it was concluded that chlorhexidine is a much more effective treatment.[87]

-Niche uses edit
+Niche uses

 Chemiluminescence of cyalume, as found in a glow stick